AfraidYetJoyful/ingenium_cartographer/README.md

 ## Installation Instructions
   The order of these steps is very important, and not following this order can lead to irreparable problems with the installation.

-0. Download onto your device the following scripts from this branch of the repository: Default_Apps_Installer.sh ; Install_Jazzy.sh .
+0. Download onto your device the following scripts from this branch of the repository: Default_Apps_Installer.sh ; Install_Jazzy.sh ; Install_LIO-SAM.sh .
 Make sure they are in the same directory. [ NOTE: if installing on a device solely for data collection, and not on a device intended for development, use Ubuntu-Core-RPi-Default-Packages-Installer.sh instead of Default_Apps_Installer.sh ]

 1. Navigate to that directory in terminal.
-Mark both scripts as executable (either via the "properties" dialog when you right-click or via the chmod command)
+Mark both scripts as executable (either via the "properties" dialog when you right-click or via the chmod +x /path/to/file command)

 2. Run sudo ./Default_Apps_Installer.sh .
-It is recommended that you permit all the packages to install to prevent installation issues.
-(Note: These scripts work best when run on a fresh reinstall of Ubuntu 24.04 LTS)

-3. Clone this git repostitory onto your device [Note for future: automate this]
+It is recommended that you permit all the packages to install to prevent issues.
+(Note: These scripts work best when run on a fresh reinstall of Ubuntu Desktop 24.04 LTS).
+Among other things, this git repository will be cloned onto your device under ~/Documents/GitHub/ingenium_cartographer

-4. Mark all shell scripts within it as executable files
+3. Mark all shell scripts within it as executable files

 ## Instructions for Gathering and Processing Data